makkus/freckles/freckles/doc/getting_started.md

 ### ...remotely {: .block-title}
 <div class="section-block" markdown="1">

 For this, you should have a ssh-server running on the target box.
-If you need root/sudo permissions for the task you want to run, you also need to connect as root, or have an account setup that can do passwordless sudo (for which, of course, there also exists a [frecklet](//frecklets/default/system/passwordless-sudo-users)).
+If you need root/sudo permissions for the task you want to run, you also need to connect as root, or have an account setup that can do password-less sudo (for which, of course, there also exists a [frecklet](//frecklets/default/system/passwordless-sudo-users)).

 To login to a remote server, add the ``--host <user>@<hostname>`` flag before the *frecklet* name, e.g.: